NatsukiBot/api/README.md

 In the client application, any request to hit the API will need to include a JWT token generated using the `secret` you made.

+> GET requests do not need to include the token.
+Anyone can make a GET request to the API.

 There are two ways you can send the token to the API:
  * The token can be included in the request's query string:
 ```ts